 We recommend three things:

-- Email us so we can put you in touch with a Palmer graduate in your area.
-Visit a doctor and find out what being a chiropractor is really like.
+- Email an Admissions representative at our Davenport campus, West campus or Florida campus so we can put you in touch with a Palmer graduate in your area.
+Visit with a Palmer doctor of chiropractic and find out what being a chiropractor is really like.

-- Meet with one of our Admissions representatives when they visit your area.
-Check out our
+- Connect with one of our Admissions representatives and get your specific questions answered.